cicsdev/cics-java-jcics-samples/README.md

 ### To deploy the samples into a CICS region

-1. Using the CICS Explorer export the Java projects com.ibm.cicsdev.link.cicsbundle, com.ibm.cicsdev.tsq.cicsbundle and com.ibm.cicsdev.tdq.cicsbundle to a zFS directory.
-The sample definitions use the following style of zFS location /u/cics1/com.ibm.cicsdev.link.cicsbundle_1.0.0
+1. Using the CICS Explorer export the `com.ibm.cicsdev.*.cicsbundle` projects to a zFS directory.
+The sample definitions use the following style of zFS location `/u/cics1/com.ibm.cicsdev.link.cicsbundle_1.0.0`.
-1. Define and install CICS BUNDLE resource defintions referring to the deployed bundle directory in step 1. and ensure all resources are enabled.
+1. Define and install CICS `BUNDLE` resource defintions referring to the deployed bundle directory in step 1, and ensure all resources are enabled.
-1. Create the require transaction and program definitions using either the supplied DFHCSD.txt files as input to a CSD define job or using the CICS bundle projects com.ibm.cicsdev.link.resources.cicsbundle, com.ibm.cicsdev.tsq.resources.cicsbundle, com.ibm.cicsdev.tdq.resources.cicsbuncdle
+1. Create the required transaction and program definitions using either the supplied `DFHCSD.txt` files as input to a CSD define job, or using the supplied CICS bundle projects.
-1. If using the TDQ sample define an intra-partition TDQ called MYQ1
-1. If using the LINK sample compile and deploy the COBOL programs EC01 and EDUCHAN, and either define PROGRAM definitions or enable program autoinstall.
-1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.
+1. See the individual project directories for any additional supporting resources required.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).